 This image shows a Dunlin in breeding plumage also taken at Fort De Soto’s north beach in May a few years ago about the time this shorebird would start its migration to Arctic and sub-Arctic areas of Alaska where it breeds on the tundra near ponds.

 Dunlins exhibit a vast difference between nonbreeding and breeding plumage, so different that a novice birder might mistakenly believe that they were two different species.
+It is always handy to have images of Dunlins in breeding and nonbreeding plumage for comparison.

-This small shorebirds’ lifespan can be up to 24 years!
+This small shorebird’s lifespan can be up to 24 years!